Human Resources

 Is virtual training effective?

-Virtual training can be as effective as in-person training when planned in alignment with the needs and limitations of your employees and your organization.
-Consider these pros and cons.
+Virtual training can be as effective as in-person training when it aligns with the needs and limitations of your employees and your organization.
+Consider the following pros and cons.

 PatternPattern